Congo's new national airline promises safer flights after June launch

 Negotiations over the purchase of a second Airbus should be concluded within a week, he added.

-“The air travel organized by the companies that have preceded us was not safe,” Kirongozi told Reuters in an interview.
+“The air travel organised by the companies that have preceded us was not safe,” Kirongozi told Reuters in an interview.
 “These planes will be maintained.
-We are going to respect the maintenance program.”
+We are going to respect the maintenance programme.”

-The two Airbuses will initially serve eight Congolese hubs, including the capital Kinshasa, the eastern city of Goma and the copper mining center of Lubumbashi.
+The two Airbuses will initially serve eight Congolese hubs, including the capital Kinshasa, the eastern city of Goma and the copper mining centre of Lubumbashi.

 The airline expects to buy more planes in the next two to three years to expand its coverage to 54 domestic airports and foreign destinations, said Kirongozi.